 Heading Hierarchy

 Use one H1 (your main title) that includes the primary keyword.
 Use H2s to mark each major section, incorporating keyword variations where they fit naturally.
-Use H3s for subsections under each H2.
-This hierarchy tells both readers and search engine crawlers exactly how your content is organized and which sections are most important.

 Internal and External Linking